COPRS/infrastructure/README.md

 ## Dependencies

+### Kubespray
 This project exploits Kubespray to deploy Kubernetes.
 The fully detailed documentation and configuration options are available on its page: [https://kubespray.io/](https://kubespray.io/#/)

+### HashiCorp Vault (optional)
+This project can integrate credentials from a custom `HashiCorp Vault` instance, see the specific documentation.

 ## Tree view

 The repository is made of the following main directories and files.
 - **apps**: A package example, gathering default applications deployed with Reference System platform.
 - **collections/kubespray**: folder where kubespray is integrated into the project as a git submodule.
-    - `cluster.yml: The Ansible playbook to run to deploy Kubernetes or to add a master node.
+    - `cluster.yml`: The Ansible playbook to run to deploy Kubernetes or to add a master node.
     - `scale.yml`: An Ansible playbook to add a worker node.
     - `remove-node.yml`: An Ansible playbook to remove a node.
 - **doc**: Here we find all the documentation describing the infrastructure deployment and maintenance operations.